Backlang-Org/backlang-org.github.io/learn/macros.md

 # Macros

-A Macro is a function which will be called at compile time and replaces the macro-call with a new sub-tree.
+A Macro is a function which is called at compile time and replaces the macro-call with a new sub-tree.
 Macros can match different properties of the tree.
 A macro call can look like integrated language constructs to hide complextity from the callee.

 Here are some examples how macros can be called: